8 of the Most Stylish Stays in Georgia

 The 330-room hotel features contemporary furnishings for a residential feel and plenty of windows for natural light.
 The outdoor pool has chairs and cabanas, and there's even a location of South City Kitchen within the hotel.
 It feels so close to home that you might be hesitant to check out!

-Valhalla Resort Hotel, Helen
+Valhalla Resort Hotel in Helen

 Helen is more than mountainside cabins and Bavarian kitsch.
 Valhalla Resort Hotel is the area's most luxurious accommodations.
 Inspired by a Scottish castle, the property has suites and villas that come with coffee makers, WiFi and plush robes.
 All rooms are also decorated with artwork.